 Technical Summary

-CVE-2026-2936 is a stored cross-site scripting vulnerability in the Visitor Traffic Real Time Statistics plugin for WordPress, affecting all versions up to and including 8.4.
-The issue stems from improper neutralization of input in the 'page_title' parameter, allowing unauthenticated attackers to inject arbitrary web scripts.
-These scripts execute when an administrator accesses the Traffic by Title section, potentially leading to credential theft or session hijacking.
-The vulnerability has a CVSS 3.1 base score of 7.2 (AV:N/AC:L/PR:N/UI:N/S:C/C:L/I:L/A:N), reflecting network attack vector, low attack complexity, no privileges or user interaction required, and impact on confidentiality and integrity.
-No vendor advisory or patch is currently available, and no known exploits have been reported.
+CVE-2026-2936 is a stored cross-site scripting vulnerability (CWE-79) in the Visitor Traffic Real Time Statistics plugin for WordPress, affecting all versions up to and including 8.4.
+The vulnerability stems from improper neutralization of input in the 'page_title' parameter, allowing unauthenticated attackers to inject arbitrary web scripts.
+These scripts execute in the context of admin users when they access the Traffic by Title section, potentially leading to credential theft or session hijacking.
+The CVSS 3.1 base score is 7.2 (AV:N/AC:L/PR:N/UI:N/S:C/C:L/I:L/A:N), reflecting network attack vector, low attack complexity, no privileges or user interaction required, and impact on confidentiality and integrity with no availability impact.
+No official patch or vendor advisory is currently available, and no known exploits have been reported.

 Potential Impact